gradle/gradle/design-docs/implicit-file-type-coercion.md

 Only property setting is covered, so only setters will be decorated.
 Arbitrary methods that accept a File are not covered by this story.

+### Coercing relative values

+For some objects (that are subject to DSL enhancement), there is no good way to coerce a value that equates to a relative path (e.g. `Gradle` and `Settings` objects).
+For such objects, if the value to be coerced is not coercable to an absolute file it will be an error condition.

 ### User visible changes

 The only user visible change will the documentation that states that it is possible to assign different types of values to